SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 citizens---Britain entered the war because it\'s leadership had been insulted by German industrialization.
 In the process, the Entente powers amassed massive debts to the United States which their citizens would have to suffer in the coming years.
+The Entente war effort led to democratic victories, but did not promote the liberty of their citizens.

 ## In addition, the new post-war Europen states was not conducive to liberty